Fuminides/Fancy_aggregations/README.md

 - MD deviations.
 - N-Overlap functions.

+## Citation

+Fancy Aggregations has its own DOI.
+If you want to cite it, you can use it.
+In case you prefer to cite a published paper, you can find a comprehensive list of aggregations, implemented with this library in:

+Fumanal-Idocin, J., Wang, Y. K., Lin, C. T., Fernández, J., Sanz, J. A., & Bustince, H. (2021).
+Motor-Imagery-Based Brain-Computer Interface Using Signal Derivation and Aggregation Functions.
+IEEE Transactions on Cybernetics.

 ## Reference papers
 Each file contains the correspondent paper in its header.
 Here it is the whole list: